warfareonly/klee/concolic.md

 #### Command Line Input
 All preparations for the concolic execution are complete at this point, the final step is to execute Klee in concolic mode.
-First, we will illustate the use of concrete mode in Klee, using the following command:
+First, we will illustate the use of symbolic mode in Klee, using the following command:

 ```
 klee --write-smt2s --libc=uclibc --posix-runtime --external-calls=all example.bc --sym-arg 2 --sym-arg 2